engpok/Tour-Doc/TourDocHelp.md

 2. Tap a tour to open it (swipe left to **Rename** or **Delete**).
 3. Edit notes directly in the list.
 4. Left-Swipe a location/section header to get directions to that location.
-5. Left-Swipe a photo to:
+5. Left-Swipe the text field of a photo to:
    - **Delete**
    - **Copy to Photos**
 6. Tap a photo to view catalog of all photos (larger size) for the tour.
 Get Directions or copy photo to Photo app, for any displayed photo